-11.10 Question: What are the consequences of switching the regulatory framework applicable to a clinical trial?
+11.8 Question: What are the consequences of switching the regulatory framework applicable to a clinical trial?

-473. Answer: The transitioned clinical trial will be governed by the Clinical Trials Regulation from the moment of its (tacit) authorisation under the Regulation.
-From this time point onwards, all requirements of the Regulation will apply (e.g. obligations of notification, safety reporting rules, archiving requirements as well as the procedural rules of the Regulation for requesting substantial modification, addition of a Member State).
-Some specific fields (e.g. the start of the clinical trial) will need to be filled in with the correct date, meaning the date of start of the trial under the Directive.
+504. Answer: The transitioned clinical trial will be governed by the Clinical Trials Regulation from the moment of its (tacit) authorisation under the Regulation.
+From this time point onwards, all requirements of the Regulation will apply (e.g.

+obligations of notification via CTIS, safety reporting rules, archiving requirements, transparency requirements (including deferrals) as well as the procedural rules of the Regulation for requesting substantial modification and addition of a Member State).